Dakota Territory: Statehood

 On February 22, 1889, outgoing President Cleveland signed an omnibus bill that divided the Territory of Dakota in half.
 North Dakota and South Dakota became states simultaneously on November 2, 1889.
 President Harrison had the papers shuffled to obscure which one was signed first and the order went unrecorded.
 The bill also enabled the people in the new Territories of North Dakota and South Dakota, as well as the older territories of Montana and Washington, to write state constitutions and elect state governments.
 The four new states would be admitted into the Union in nine months.
 This plan cut Democratic New Mexico out of statehood and split Republican Dakota Territory into two new Republican states.
 Rather than two new Republican states and two new Democratic states that Congress had considered the previous year, the omnibus bill created three new Republican states and one new Democratic state that Republicans thought they would capture.
-The Dakota Territory was divided into the states of North Dakota and South Dakota on November 2, 1889.